Policy Debate Resolution

 Vox update on How a Bill Really Becomes Law

-LexNexis interactive chart on the real steps of How a Bill Becomes Law
+Flowchart of How a Bill Becomes Law

 General Economics Lessons